htzyldzh/RTEAIS/README.md

 <div align="center">

-# Real-Time Embedded AI Systems

-## Scheduling and Resource Orchestration for Multi-DNN Edge Intelligence
+# Scheduling and Resource Orchestration for Multi-DNN Edge Intelligence: A Survey of Real-Time Embedded AI Systems

 </div>